 Probably one of the most recurrent myths associated with civil aviation concerns the transmission of diseases in airliners.
-Ebola, just like SARS a few years ago, can only actually reach our countries via infected air passengers, and therefore the authorities take measures to limit the risks of an infected person leaving an infected zone.
-But, other than these very exceptional situations (sitting next to a person infected with the Ebola virus is not desirable in an airplane or elsewhere), is the air in airplanes really as impure as they say?
+COVID-19 or Ebola, just like SARS a few years ago, can only actually reach our countries via infected air passengers, and therefore the authorities take measures to limit the risks of an infected person leaving an infected zone.
+But, other than these very exceptional situations (sitting next to a person infected with a virus is not desirable in an airplane or elsewhere), is the air in airplanes really as impure as they say?

 It is actually very clean compared to the air we normally breathe.
 On all modern airplanes, passengers breathe a mixture of fresh and recycled air, which allows the cabin temperature to be properly regulated, while maintaining an acceptable level of humidity.
 There is no air storage in an airplane and, while flying in the air, the external air can be captured, which is excessively pure at this altitude.
 But the external air is obviously not injected directly into the cabin: on the one hand because it is of a very low density, but also because it is at a temperature of about -50°C.

 Firstly, the engines absorb the external air via their compressors, which causes it to rise to a very high temperature, with two consequences: all harmful micro-organisms are destroyed, but the air also loses almost all of its humidity, which is very unpleasant for passengers, because they would then dehydrate very quickly, their skin would feel stretched and their eyes would sting, for example.
 We highlight that there is no contact with the combustion gas, and therefore no risk of inhaling kerosene fumes.
 Then the air is cooled, compressed and injected into the cabin so that the atmospheric pressure is the same as that found on the ground at an altitude of about 1600m, which is suitable for everyone, including asthmatics.